-National Flour Mills Limited ("the Company" or 'NFM") is incorporated in the Republic of Trinidad and Tobago, and was continued under the provisions of the Companies Act, 1995 on 14 April 1998.
+NATIONAL FLOUR MILLS LIMITED ("the Company" or 'NFM") is incorporated in the Republic of Trinidad and Tobago, and was continued under the provisions of the Companies Act, 1995 on 14 April 1998.

 The Company's principal activities are the production and distribution of food products and animal and poultry feeds.
 The subsidiary is an Employee Share Ownership Plan (ESOP) to give effect to a contractual obligation to pay profit sharing bonuses to employees via shares of the Group.
-The Group's major shareholder is National Enterprise Limited owning 51% of the issued share capital.
-The ultimate shareholder is the Government of the Republic of Trinidad and Tobago.
-The Group's registered office is 27-29 Wrightson Road, Port of Spain.
+The Group's major shareholder is National Enterprise Limited owning 51% of the issued share capital, which is majority owned by the Government of the Republic of Trinidad and Tobago (GORTT).
+NFM's ultimate parent is therefore the GORTT.
+The Group's registered office is 27-29 Wrightson Road, Port of Spaln.